techmely/starly/README.md

 - **Spell checker** will notified once there had typos
 - Have a lot of **Utilities collections** like **VueUse** and **@techmely/utils** for handling data
 - **Testing** - All feature have Unit + UI + e2e testing(mocking DB)
+- Code Snippets say goodbye to the boilerplate
+- Team Management manage your team & their permissions

 This project mainly write with Typescript + Vue + Rust, so you should learn it to contribute easier 🌷